-Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal (if any) (if any) The person given the Infrastructure charges notice The local government that gave the infrastructure charges notice - - 5.
-Conversion applications An appeal may be made (a) the refusal of a conversion of a conversion of the conversion application e against-
+Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal (if any) (if any) The person given the Infrastructure charges notice The local government that gave the infrastructure charges notice - -

+5. Conversion applications

-- (b) a deemed refusal of a conversion application.
+- (a) the refusal of a conversion application; or - (b) a deemed refusal of a conversion application.